 Once approved, you’ll become a business partner.

-Kaola has one of the biggest fulfilment warehouses in China, and can help you to get in touch with marketing agencies and other service providers.
+Kaola has one of the biggest fulfillment warehouses in China and can help you to get in touch with marketing agencies and other service providers.

 2. 3rd party store (PoP store or Flagship store)